 When proposing projects with high land prices and heavy investment burdens, such as medical facilities adjacent to the nearest station and also offering assisted living facilities for the elderly, suggesting REITs as one of the financing options to medical institutions can be beneficial.
 A complex building that houses a hospital and an assisted living facility for the elderly allows medical institutions to stabilize their management.
 On the other hand, for REITs, properties with a low risk of declining land prices, such as those adjacent to stations, are attractive, creating demand for such proposals.
-Shared Research believes that the synergy between the long-term care business and the core Total Pack Produce business are effective in terms of expanding profits.
+Shared Research believes the synergy between the long-term care business and the core Total Pack Produce business are effective in terms of expanding profits.

-Healthcare Service as the fifth segment
+Healthcare service as the fifth pillar of earnings

-Shared Research believes that providing solutions using the aforementioned REIT can become a key component of the company's fifth segment, the Healthcare Service business, which it has been aiming to develop.
+Shared Research believes that providing solutions using the aforementioned REIT could become a key pillar of the company's healthcare service business, which it has been aiming to develop as its fifth source of earnings.
 For example, the company could develop large-scale long-term care facilities and, after several years of enhancing their value by achieving high occupancy rates, sell them to the REIT.
-Such high-quality projects have the potential to generate billions of yen in profits.
+Such high-quality projects have the potential to generate billions of yen in profit.